harp-orm/query/README.md

 - Use PSR coding standards and Symfony naming conventions for more familiar and readable codebase.
 - Use PSR logging to integrate with any compatible logger.
 - Support more rarely used SQL constructs, e.g. INSERT IGNORE, UNION, UPDATE JOIN etc.
+- Precise methods to express intent more clearly e.g. methods like where, whereIn, whereLike allow you to write exactly what you intend, and not expect guesswork from the library.
+This can provide more error-free codebase.
 - Fully covered with DockBlocks so static code analysis on packages built on top of it can be more accurate
 - Full test coverage